luzvpascal/EEMtoolbox/README.md

 - $N$ is the total number of species
 - $\alpha_{i,j}$ is the per-capita interaction strength representing the effect of the j-th species the i-th.

-These can be rewritten as matrices
+These equations can be rewritten as:

 $$
 \frac{d\mathbf{n}}{dt} = \left[\mathbf{r} + \mathbf{A} \mathbf{n}\right]\circ \mathbf{n}